 1. Your senior in high school is still a work in progress—and that’s okay.

-“Accept that teenagers are never fully formed when they head off to college,” recommends Dr. Lisa Damour, author of the New York Times Bestseller, Untangled: Guiding Teenage Girls Through the Seven Transitions Into Adulthood and Under Pressure: Confronting the Epidemic of Stress and Anxiety in Girls.
+“Accept that teenagers are never fully formed when they head off to college,” recommends Dr. Lisa Damour, author of the New York Times Bestsellers, Untangled and Under Pressure.

 Even adolescents who are highly prepared to leave home do so with plenty of room to grow.
 Don’t let the inevitable, unfinished business of parenting keep you from enjoying your last year with your teen under your roof.
-There’s still lots of time to guide your son or daughter—even if it happens at a distance!”
+There’s still lots of time to guide your teenager — even if it happens at a distance!”

 2. Focus less on managing and more on enjoying your teenager.